charlesjlee/YATDA-ToDoApp/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

 **Answer:**
 The Android app development platform feels very comprehensive and modern.
 I enjoy working in it.
 The last app development platform I worked in was VB6.
-I didn't get too far into VB6 back then, but the overall workflow of developing in both platforms seems similar - auto-generate code by dragging objects onto the canvas then dig into the code to fine-tune the layout and add event logic.
+I didn't get too far into VB6 back then, but the overall workflow of developing in both platforms seems similar: auto-generate code by dragging objects onto the canvas then dig into the code to fine-tune the layout and add event logic.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 **Answer:**
 An adapter is used to convert a data source into View objects.
 Adapters and data sources have the same relationship that CSS and HTML do: the former specifies how data is displayed and the latter contains the data.
-This separation between style and data that adapters provide is important because it reduces code duplication.
+This separation between style and data that an adapter provides is important because it reduces code duplication.

 The purpose of `convertView` in the `getView` method of the `ArrayAdapter` class is to provide a way to reuse old views.
-This provides performance gains by avoiding a View object instantiation and re-using an existing View object but with updated data.
+This provides performance gains by re-using an existing View object with updated data instead of instantiating a new View object.

 ## Notes